n4ze3m/dialoqbase/docs/guide/self-hosting-railway.md

 Dialoqbase use nice amount of memory.
 So, make sure you add credit limit to your Railway account.
 :::

+In case any issue related to Railway, you can check out this thread on GitHub: [#203](https://github.com/n4ze3m/dialoqbase/issues/203)

 ## Prerequisites